How can we build an ecosystem of innovative technology startups in New Zealand?

 Consider a team of engineers and designers etc who develop a software platform that is sold on a subscription basis.
-This is what we call a software company these days, and most of us would consider this to be a tech company.
+This is what we call a software company these days, and most of us would consider this to be a technology company.
 The raw materials are software, the product that is sold is software and even the method of delivery is software.
 Easy.

 What about if the third-party doesn’t actually build tools at all but instead provides technology services - e.g. processing payroll, running data centres or providing customer support (note: one of the biggest companies in the TIN index is Datacom and this is a simplified description of their business).

 It gets even more blurry when we consider companies that don’t employ any engineers or designers at all, but who use technology at the core of their product offering - e.g. a business that sells photo and video packages so those who are brave enough to bungee off a bridge can relive the moment and brag about it to their friends.
-Are they a tech company or a tourism business?
+Are they a technology company or a tourism business?

-Once we can accept that it’s mostly nonsense to try and define what is and isn’t a tech company, then we can stop putting our energy into trying to draw a line around “the sector” and reaching for participation trophies and instead focus on how technology can be applied to make every organisation better.
+Once we can accept that it’s mostly nonsense to try and define what is and isn’t a technology company, then we can stop putting our energy into trying to draw a line around “the sector” and reaching for participation trophies and instead focus on how technology can be applied to make every organisation better.

-Ideas are not something you have, ideas are something you do
+Ideas are not something you have, ideas are something you do.

 Being creative is not something you do for a living.
 What you do for a living is ship.

 One of the things that nearly everybody thinking about the question of building an ecosystem seems to agree on is that we need to be innovative.
 The reason that this sentiment is so common is because each of us means entirely different things when we say it.

 What is innovation?
 What is an innovative company?

 In simple terms, innovation means: “Fresh thinking, applied to create value”.
 But when we reach for anything more specific than that it is elusive.11